-Federal Work-Study Program - The Work-Study program is a federal program in cooperation with Divine Word College.
-The purpose of the program is to provide financial assistance to college students in need.
-(See the Work-Study Handbook).
-Divine Word College determines if the student qualifies for the work-study program and to what degree.
-While attending Divine Word College, the student works seven to ten hours per week.
+Federal Work-Study Program - The Federal Work-Study program is a federal program in cooperation with Divine Word College.
+The purpose of the program is to provide financial assistance to domestic college students in need.
+(See the Federal Work-Study Handbook).
+Divine Word College determines if the student qualifies for the federal work-study program and to what degree.
+While attending Divine Word College, the student participates in the formation program of community service, volunteering for six hours or more each week.
+Students who qualify for federal work-study can work additional hours and receive payment through the federal work-study program.
 Students are paid at least the current state or federal minimum wage, whichever is higher, per hour without deductions for income taxes and social security taxes.
-Payment for work-study hours completed occurs once a month.
+Payment for federal work-study hours completed occurs once a month.
 The amount is credited to the student's tuition, room and board, or personal account, whichever is applicable.

 Federal Direct Subsidized/Unsubsidized Loan Program - This program enables students with financial need to borrow up to \$3,500 for the first year, \$4,500 for the sophomore year, and \$5,500 for each of the junior and senior years to an undergraduate aggregate maximum amount of \$23,000.
 These yearly maximum amounts may be less if the student receives other financial aid to help cover the cost of attendance.
 An origination fee is charged and deducted proportionately from each disbursement of the loan.
 Repayment of these loans begins six months after the student ceases to be at least a half-time student.
 Divine Word College provides applicants with information on the Federal Student Loan Programs, encouraging them not to take unnecessary loans or to borrow in excess of their means to repay.
+To that end, Divine Word College strives to limit students to borrowing no more than \$3,000 per year for a maximum of \$12,000 during their studies at Divine Word College.
 No student, however, will be denied his/her right to borrow assuming their intent to repay the loan.